Dave-team/Knowledge-base/CBT.md

 - Don’t expect anything.
 If there is an expectation there is anxiety and potential disappointment
 - At some point we’ll just be tired of worrying g and being anxious and then we just do things.
 Same as having a near death experience.
 You really only have these moments so make the most of them and all the things you fear are small in the face of having 6 months to live
 - A lot of the time, our mind is telling us we 'should' do something.
 Where is that voice coming from?
 Should for whom?
 Why?
 What if we don't?
 It's easy to go into auto pilot.
 It is easy for us to go into autopilot and our thinking becomes very narrow.
+- When comparing events to what happened in the past, remember that any events in the past are context dependent and the current context is always changing.
+- When comparing ourselves to others, it doesn't matter what others do as long as we achieve what we set out to achieve ourselves in the first place.

 ## Dealing with things
 **Accepting our thoughts**